Thierry Mugler: Career

 During the 1980s and 1990s Mugler became an internationally recognized designer, often grouped with his friends Claude Montana and Azzedine Alaïa but known especially for his shapely suits, and his collections garnered much commercial success.
-Except for a couple of sedate salon presentations in 1986 and 1987 (when he also reduced his shoulder padding), his fashion shows were extravagant affairs held in arena-like environments and the collections associated with them had themes, sci-fi and cavewoman themes in the late seventies, celestial themes later, a 60s theme one season, an Africa theme another, a vampire-devil theme the next, and an aquatic theme the next, with ongoing creative motifs that would span multiple collections, like his late-eighties inclusion of garments and accessories modeled after the tailfins and chrome trim of 1950s U.S. automobiles, most recognizably 1959 Cadillacs.
+Except for a couple of sedate salon presentations in 1986 and 1987 (when he also reduced his shoulder padding), his fashion shows were extravagant affairs held in arena-like environments and the collections associated with them had themes, sci-fi and cavewoman themes in the late seventies, celestial themes later, a 60s theme one season, an arctic theme one season, an Africa theme another, a vampire-devil theme the next, and an aquatic theme the next, with ongoing creative motifs that would span multiple collections, like his late-eighties inclusion of garments and accessories modeled after the tailfins and chrome trim of 1950s U.S. automobiles, most recognizably 1959 Cadillacs.
+Another ongoing characteristic of Mugler's 1980s collections was an increased inclusion of 1950s items like hobbling sheath skirts, tottering stiletto heels, boned and corseted bodices, hats and gloves.
+This was especially evident in the showpieces from his circus-like arena extravaganzas.
+His spring 1989 oceanic-themed presentation, for instance, featured 1950s-style trumpet dresses/mermaid dresses that could have been lifted right out of the 1950s from designers like Rochas and others.

 Mugler designed the dresses of Viktor Lazlo for hosting Eurovision Song Contest 1987.
 He created the black dress worn by Demi Moore in the 1993 movie Indecent Proposal.

 Mugler published his first photography book in 1988, Thierry Mugler: Photographer.
 This was followed by a monograph in 1999, titled Fashion Fetish Fantasy, which assembles photos of his creations.

 Mugler also directed short films, advertising films and video clips.
 He regularly designed costumes for musical comedies, concerts, operas and the theatre (including Macbeth for the Comédie Française).
 He worked with Robert Altman and George Michael (he directed the video for Michael's "Too Funky" in 1992).
 He also directed the first advertising film for one of his fragrances, Alien.